The Imperatives

 I needed to include this because of its implications and connection to the concept of imperatives.
 The idea of neurological compromise comes from Iain McGilchrist's book *The Master and His Emissary*.
 He guides the reader through a well-researched journey to conclude that we live in a culture that has made us neurologically compromised.
 And what does that have to do with the imperatives presented to us in the Bible?

 I have read McGilchrist and found myself asking the question as he explores the different cultural periods of the Western world: Who is shaping the culture we live in?
-The reason I ask this specific question is because I do not believe we barbarians could do this on our own.
-Connect the dots for a moment, and you'll see that there is a “higher power” at work in history; the father of lies has been influencing us since the garden expulsion, creating a culture to keep us off track.
-What Iain’s work reveals is that postmodern culture has left us neurologically compromised, giving us a limited ability to see and understand the world around us.
+The reason I ask this specific question is that I do not believe we barbarians could survive on our own without help.
+Connect the dots for a moment, and you'll see that there is a “higher power” at work in history; the “father of lies” has been influencing us since the garden expulsion, creating a culture to keep us off track.
+What Iain’s work reveals is that postmodern culture has left us neurologically compromised, giving us a limited ability to see, comprehend, and understand the world around us.
 It reminds me of the passage I will refer to later, which says that wisdom and understanding are gifts hidden in Christ.
 What this means to me is that Paul understood that humanity faces neurological challenges in clearly understanding its world.
 The brain doesn't function well when we have access to only half of our neurology.
 McGilchrist carefully explains how this is supposed to work and what our challenge is, given the realization that it doesn't work well when only half of our brains are active.

-What I want to add to this section is that, due to the compromised anatomy we, as humans, are subjected to, our ability to discern lies and liars we face daily in the West is limited.
-This appears to be part of a larger plan to confuse humanity and enslave us on a grand scale.
+Due to the compromised anatomy we face daily in the West, our ability to discern lies and liars is limited.
+This is part of a larger plan to confuse humanity and enslave us on a grand scale.
 It's important to discuss a widespread shared delusion: a large part of society loses touch with reality and acts irrationally.
 This phenomenon is connected to a societal psychological breakdown, often driven by fear and stress, and can spread through social contact or mass media.
 My main point is that our Western society is under attack by a very evil propaganda machine aimed at starting a color revolution, dismantling our government with socialist ideas, and turning us into a third-world country.
 We see this clearly in America's woke agenda.
 While this isn't necessarily a “biblical” judgment, it certainly has spiritual implications that threaten societal bondage.
 I see this as a key reason to confront the challenges we face as the body of Christ.

 We are Ontologically Compromised